Anna Faris Embarrassed By ‘Scary Movie’ Past, Why She And Chris Pratt Went Off Script Filming ‘Mom’

-Anna Faris’s memoir may not have hit bookshelves just yet, but fans were treated to a sneak preview when the actress appeared on Tuesday’s episode of Conan, according to the Huffington Post.
+Anna Faris’ memoir may not have hit bookshelves just yet, but fans were treated to a sneak preview when the actress appeared on Tuesday’s episode of Conan, according to the Huffington Post.

 Anna Faris’ Unqualified Dating Advice – CONAN on TBS – https://t.co/6JNhbNoTf2 pic.twitter.com/z36aMEtvjg